Image Generators are Generalist Vision Learners: Vision Banana - Generalist Vision Model from Image Generator

 \paragraph{Referring Expression Segmentation.}

-Unlike traditional fixed-class segmentation, referring expression segmentation is based on free-form text queries.
-This requires models to comprehend and reason the nuanced natural language expressions, as well as understand complex relationships among objects.
-Vision Banana is a natural fit for this task and establishes a new state-of-the-art.
-As summarized in Tab. \ref{tab-seg-refcocog} and Tab. \ref{tab-seg-reasonseg}, it achieves a cIoU of $0.738$ on RefCOCOg UMD \citep{refcoco} and an IoU of $0.793$ on ReasonSeg \citep{reasonseg}, outperforming SAM 3 Agent \citep{sam3} and other previous works under the zero-shot transfer setting, including HybridGL \citep{liu2025hybrid}, \cite{kang2025your}, SegZero \citep{liu2025segzero}, and RSVP \citep{lu2025rsvp}.
-On RefCOCOg, there is still some gap from methods that are trained on the training split, including HyperSeg \citep{wei2024hyperseg} and X-SAM \citep{wang2026xsam}.
-On ReasonSeg, Vision Banana + Gemini 2.5 Pro even beats methods that are not zero-shot, such as X-SAM \citep{wang2026xsam} and LISA \citep{reasonseg}.
-Fig. \ref{fig:refseg-demo} shows qualitative examples of various referring expression segmentation.
-This success highlights a key advantage of our approach: the multimodal intelligence inherited from generative pre-training allows Vision Banana to reason about ``what'' to segment more effectively than discriminative models.
+Unlike traditional fixed-class segmentation, referring expression segmentation evaluates a model's ability to segment objects described by long, free-form natural language queries.
+This task requires models to comprehend and reason about nuanced natural language expressions, as well as capture complex relationships between objects.
+As summarized in \cref{tab-seg-refcocog,tab-seg-reasonseg}, our model achieves state-of-the-art performance under the zero-shot transfer setting, obtaining a cIoU of $73.8\%$ on RefCOCOg UMD \citep{refcoco} and a gIoU of $79.3\%$ on ReasonSeg \citep{reasonseg}.
+It consistently outperforms SAM 3 Agent \citep{sam3} (which pairs SAM 3 with Gemini 2.5 Pro) and other recent zero-shot methods, including HybridGL \citep{liu2025hybrid}, LocalizationHeads \citep{kang2025your}, SegZero \citep{liu2025segzero}, and RSVP \citep{lu2025rsvp}.
+On RefCOCOg, a performance gap remains compared to methods that are trained on the training split like HyperSeg \citep{wei2024hyperseg} and X-SAM \citep{wang2026xsam}.

+For the complex reasoning queries in ReasonSeg, we follow standard practice by delegating the reasoning step to a multimodal LLM.
+Specifically, we utilize Gemini 2.5 Pro to translate the reasoning query into a descriptive reference, which then serves as the prompt for Vision Banana.
+We evaluate this pipeline in a single-turn inference setup, where both Gemini and Vision Banana are queried exactly once.
+In this setting, Vision Banana paired with Gemini 2.5 Pro outperforms several non-zero-shot methods that were trained directly on ReasonSeg, including X-SAM \citep{wang2026xsam} and LISA \citep{reasonseg}.
+Qualitative results in \cref{fig:refseg-demo} illustrate Vision Banana's ability to ground diverse language cues, from physical actions (``stretching cat'') and atypical object roles (``toaster as a game controller'') to multilingual text on signage.
+This highlights a key advantage of our approach: the rich multimodal priors inherited from generative pre-training allow Vision Banana to reason about 'what' to segment more effectively than specialized segmentation models.